 ARB v AG & AA Ltd (Southend Magistrates’ Court) – prosecuting, on behalf of the Architects Registration Board, an individual and a company for use of the title ‘architect’ on the company’s website and in online advertising of its services when not registered to do so.

-Miriam appears on behalf of requested persons in extradition proceedings and has been appointed to the CPS Grade 1 Extradition Panel.
+Miriam appears on behalf of requested persons and judicial authorities in extradition proceedings.

 Miriam provides advice and representation in Parole Board hearings and adjudication hearings, frequently acting on behalf of life sentenced and IPP sentenced prisoners in complex cases.
 She also advises on judicial review claims challenging decisions of the Parole Board and decisions relating to parole.